Laporta 'scared' Messi could leave Barcelona due to club's board | Goal.com

 Though hopeful Messi will remain at the club, Laporta noted Barca's current board members could force their star into a corner.

-"I want him to stay in 2021 but I am scared that a bad decision of this board can drive to an irreversible decision," Laporta said of Messi at an event at Sant Joan de Deu hospital on Wednesday.
+"I want him to stay in 2021 but I am scared that a bad decision of this board could result in an irreversible decision," Laporta said of Messi at an event at Sant Joan de Deu hospital on Wednesday.

-"It's not BarcaGate, it's BartoGate, I am worried about how the property of the club is being put at risk."
+"It's not BarcaGate, it's BartoGate, I am worried about how the status of the club is being put at risk."

 Laporta, who is considering running for Barcelona president again, has also warned Xavi against returning to manage the club in its current state.

-Bartomeu has declared Xavi will manage the Catalans "sooner or later" but the man himself has resisted initial calls to return until he's given more power to influence matters at the club.
+Bartomeu has declared Xavi will coach the Catalans "sooner or later" but the man himself has resisted initial calls to return until he's given more power to influence matters at the club.

 "If I was Xavi, I would never be back with this board," Laporta said.